Sant Joan Despí

-Since 2006, the town has been the home of the FC Barcelona training ground and youth academy, the Ciutat Esportiva Joan Gamper; in 2019, the club's Johan Cruyff Stadium for its reserve team opened adjacent to the training facility.
+Since 2006, the town has been the home of the FC Barcelona training ground and youth academy, the Ciutat Esportiva Joan Gamper; in 2019, the club's Johan Cruyff Stadium opened adjacent to the training facility, which is home to FC Barcelona Femení, FC Barcelona Atlètic, and Juvenil A (U19 A team).

 Districts

 Currently, Sant Joan Despí has 31,438 inhabitants divided into 5 very disaggregated districts.
 It also has an industrial quarter.

 Barri Centre

 Barri Centre (Catalan for center quarter) is the original urban core of the town, formerly called Nucli antic (old town).

 The district is bounded by the railway, B-23 motorway, Cornellà de Llobregat and by the new Eixample district towards the Llobregat River.

 It is full of Art Deco buildings, many of them designed by Josep Maria Jujol who was the official town council architect from 1926.

 It also contains the oldest buildings of the town including Esglèsia de Sant Joan Batista (Saint John the Baptist Church) and a small medieval chapel.

 In the 1960s, this quarter was still a small set of cottages, where wealthy people from Barcelona spent their holidays, and small houses, but since then, urban spread has changed a lot substituting most of the houses with tall buildings and changing the green spaces into concrete parks.

 Nowadays you can still find some of the old small houses, and most of the singular ones but they are surrounded by modern buildings.